Repopulation of wolves in California

-The repopulation of wolves in California was recognized in late December 2011, when OR-7, a male gray wolf from Oregon, became the first confirmed wild wolf in California since 1924, when wolves were considered extirpated from the state.
+In late December 2011, OR-7, a male gray wolf from Oregon, became the first confirmed wild wolf in California since 1924, when wolves were considered extirpated from the state.
 The first resident wolf pack was confirmed in 2015, after two adults migrated from Oregon and had five pups.
-Additional wolves have been tracked during their natural expansion into state, as the Cascade Range, which wolves have repopulated in Oregon, extends south into northern California.
-In 2021, the state had at least two wolf packs with pups for the first time in over a hundred years.
-It is likely that other uncollared wolves are dispersing through portions of their historic habitat in California.
+Since then, more wolves have entered the state and their population has grown.
+As of November 2024 there have been ten wolf packs in the state since OR-7's entry.
+It is likely that more wolves are dispersing undetected through portions of their historic habitat in California.

 Precursors in Oregon

+In the 1960s and 1970s, national awareness of environmental issues and consequences led to the passage of laws designed to correct the mistakes of the past and help prevent similar mistakes in the future.
 Wolves in the United States were protected under the federal Endangered Species Act in 1978 as they were in danger of going extinct and needed protection to aid their recovery.
 Wolves were reintroduced to Idaho in the 1990s and expanded their range into the northern Rocky Mountains and Pacific Northwest.
 Wolves crossed the Snake River from Idaho to Oregon by swimming or finding a bridge.
 The Oregon Department of Fish and Wildlife started studying their behavior in the wild by live-trapping the growing wolf population in Oregon and fitting them with GPS tracking collars that provide daily satellite position reports.
 State biologists gave a sequential designation to each wolf with a collar.
 The vast majority remain clustered in their historic range in the northeast corner of the state, where the forests between the high mountains and populated areas are full of elk and deer.
-In 2010, state biologists noticed wolves in the Cascade Range but were unable to determine if they were single dispersing animals wandering through or were starting to occupy the area.
-Individual wolves will roam, searching for a mate and new territory.
+In 2010, state biologists noticed wolves in the Cascade Range.
+However, they were unable to determine if the wolves were single dispersing animals wandering through or were starting to occupy the area since individual wolves will roam searching for a mate and new territory.
 As the California Department of Fish and Wildlife (CDFW) monitored the expansion of wolves in Oregon, they began in 2011 to prepare for the possibility of wolves recolonizing the state.
-While the state did not have a program to reintroduce wolves, the assumption was that the natural expansion would eventually have wolves crossing the Oregon/California border.
-With its dense forests, plentiful deer and other prey, and vast expanses of wilderness where roads don't pose a fatal threat, California has areas of excellent habitat for wolves.
+While the state did not have a program to reintroduce wolves, the assumption was that the natural expansion would eventually have wolves crossing the Oregon–California border.
+With its dense forests, plentiful deer and other prey, and vast expanses of wilderness where roads do not pose a fatal threat, California has areas of excellent habitat for wolves.